Discover more from Inner Wilds

 I’ve been consistently practicing somatic meditation since 2016, which is when I started picking up Reggie Ray’s audio books, according to my Audible account.
 I’d been meditating for a couple years before this, but was getting precious little out of it if I’m honest.

 I started meditating because my life was in a rut; I was at the end of the road in a lot of ways, and I knew my choice was either to find another road, or to lay down and die.
 I took up meditation because That’s What You Do when you don’t know how to go on.
 And it helped!
 Kind of.
 Sometimes.
-The constant (and I mean constant) monologue in my head that had been negging me as long as I could remember finally started chilling out.
-I didn’t think fall into week-long despairs as much.
-The world didn’t seem quite so purposeless.
+The constant (and I mean constant) monologue in my head that had been negging me as long as I could remember started smoothing out a bit.
+I didn’t fall into week-long despairs as much.
+The world didn’t seem quite as purposeless.
 In short: meditation gave me some breathing room.

 But that’s all it gave me.
 I could feel meditation taking the edge off, but I could also feel that it wasn’t doing much to the root causes of my discontent.
 I was still sad, I was just more equanimous about being sad.
 I still had suicidal thoughts, I was just a bit distanced from them, watching them pass.
 The world still felt devoid of meaning or purpose, but this fact just didn’t seem as all-consuming.
 The overall feeling was that I’d been caught in a bear trap for as long as I could remember, and someone had finally come across me and given me a bottle of ibuprofen. —Like, thank god for that ibuprofen, absolutely wonderful.
 But it wasn’t helping me out of the bear trap.

 Something was missing, so I kept looking.
-I spent 12-15 hours per week learning vedic yoga in Korea, practicing pranayama, taking Ayurvedic advice, reading sutras and manuals.
-I tried out hermetica, chaos magic, 1960s anti-psychiatry, psychedelics, CBT, chanting.
+I spent 15ish hours per week learning Vedic yoga in Korea, practicing pranayama, taking Ayurvedic advice, reading sutras and manuals.
+I tried out hermetics, chaos magic, 1960s anti-psychiatry, psychedelics, CBT, chanting.
 I learned a lot of excellent stuff, much of it still useful to me today.
 But none of it got me out of the bear trap.